Billion-dollar satellite risks upend space insurance

 “Some of the challenges we face are low frequency of losses, but high severity,” Chris Kunstadter, global head of space at insurer AXA SA, said.
 “So they don’t happen often, but when they do, they’re big.”

-“This year, depending on how Viasat turns out, we could already be up close to $500 million in losses,” Kunstadter said before the second Viasat satellite’s potential loss in August.
+“This year, depending on how Viasat turns out, we could already be up close to $500 million in losses,” Kunstadter said before the second Viasat satellite’s potential loss this month.

 AXA declined to comment on whether it was involved in ViaSat-3’s coverage.
 Marsh, a unit of Marsh & McLennan Cos., said it was not involved in brokering the satellite’s insurance.